CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/third-party-prerequisites.md

 ### Good practices

-The content duration must not exceed half an hour.

-As **we do not support MULTI SCO**, if the course is longer, it should be divided into several zip packages (mono-SCO).
+The content duration should not exceed half an hour.
+If the course is longer, it should be divided into several zip packages.

 As the contents will be imported in a CrossKnowledge learning path , this is not an issue.